 PE & Sports Grants

 We hire external qualified sport coaches to offer Hockey curriculum coaching – the children have enjoyed the hockey coaching through the year and as a result there has been an increase in numbers in the After School Club (ASC).
 Teachers have benefitted from the skills taught and joined in with the coaching as part of their own professional development.
 Teachers are now equipped to apply these skills and games to other areas of the PE curriculum more effectively.
-35 children have regularly attended the after school club last year with children attending from each year group.
-Another benefit from this is that more of our children are looking for pathways to extra sport and 4 children have joined Surbiton Hockey Club.
-One of these children has won the South England Championships with them.
-We were also fortunate to be invited to the European finals hosted at Surbiton Hockey Club, where they were able to watch the game and a couple of the children took part in the half time entertainment.
+34 children have regularly attended the after school club last year with children attending from each year group.
+Another benefit from this is that more of our children are looking for pathways to extra sport and 3 children have joined Surbiton Hockey Club.
+One of these children achieved runner up in the National Indoor finals with them.

 We hire qualified sport coaches to offer Gymnastics curriculum coaching – Geoff Rellis (Good Life Gymnastics) has provided children (Reception to Year 6) with gymnastics lessons.
 These lessons focused on developing key skills and the teachers benefitted as they joined in with the coaching as part of their own professional development.
 We have continued with this into the new academic year and also provided the children with a lunch time club as it has had such a positive response.
 Teachers have become more confident and they are replicating the skills and ideas.
-64 children have regularly attended the lunch club last year with children from each year group attending.
-This has also identified pathways for our children as many of them are with local gym clubs such as, Tolworth, Avondale and Genesis.
+57 children have regularly attended the lunch club last year with children from each year group attending.
+Using the lunch club we have been able to enter the borough Key Steps competition where we won gold in one event.
+This has also identified pathways for our children as many of them are with local gym clubs such as Tolworth, Avondale and Genesis.

 This academic year we have continued to buy into the Kingston School Sports Partnership (KSSP).
-This has enabled us to participate in 12 different sports and over 29 events, there is also a range of sports for different ages, gender and abilities.
-In total 280 children from Malden Manor participated in these events, although many children will have competed more than once.
-For example one Year 6 girl and one Year 6 boy represented the school in 8 different sports.
+This has enabled us to participate in 12 different sports and over 30 events, there is also a range of sports for different ages, gender and abilities.
+In total 320 children from Malden Manor participated in these events, although many children will have competed more than once.
+For example one Year 6 girl represented the school in 8 different sports.

 In addition to this we have again bought into the Richard Challoner Sports Partnership (RCSP).
 They too provide us with competitions, but also use of their excellent facilities including their 14 table tennis tables, long jump pit and sports hall.
 They also use their young leaders to run competitions including Year 1 and 2 events and inter house competitions.